Autoencoding-Free Context Compression for LLMs via Contextual Semantic Anchors: Experiments

-\textbf{Baselines.} We use the Llama-3.2-1B model trained on the MRQA~\citep{fisch2019mrqa} dataset as an uncompressed baseline(denoted as "Full-FT").
-We compare our method against several context compression techniques.
-For hard compression, we choose LLMLingua-2 \citep{pan2024llmlingua2datadistillationefficient} and evaluate its performance on the Full-FT model.
-For soft compression, we select ICAE~\citep{ge2024incontextautoencodercontextcompression}, 500xCompressor \citep{li2024500xcompressorgeneralizedpromptcompression}, and EPL \citep{zhao2025positionidsmatterenhanced}.
-To ensure a fair comparison, all these soft compression baselines are trained on the same dataset as our SAC method.
+\textbf{Baselines.} We use the Llama-3.2-1B model trained on the MRQA~\citep{fisch2019mrqa} dataset as an uncompressed baseline (denoted as ``Full-FT").
+We compare our method against several context compression techniques: for hard compression, we choose LLMLingua-2 \citep{pan2024llmlingua2datadistillationefficient} and evaluate its performance on the Full-FT model; for soft compression, we select ICAE~\citep{ge2024incontextautoencodercontextcompression}, 500xCompressor \citep{li2024500xcompressorgeneralizedpromptcompression}, Activation Beacon~\citep{zhang2024longcontextcompressionactivation}, DAST~\citep{chen2025dastcontextawarecompressionllms}, and EPL \citep{zhao2025positionidsmatterenhanced}.
+To ensure a fair comparison, all these soft compression baselines are trained using the same experimental settings and data as our SAC method.